 The Interstate performance measures classify Interstate pavements as in good, fair, or poor condition based on the pavements' International Roughness Index (IRI) value and one or more pavement distress metrics (cracking and/or rutting and faulting) depending on the pavement type (asphalt, jointed concrete, or continuous concrete).
-FHVVA sets thresholds for each metric that determine whether the metric value is good, fair, or poor, along with thresholds that determine whether the pavement segment as a whole is considered to be in good, fair, or poor condition.
+FHWA sets thresholds for each metric that determine whether the metric value is good, fair, or poor, along with thresholds that determine whether the pavement segment as a whole is considered to be in good, fair, or poor condition.
 Non-Interstate NHS pavements are subject to the same thresholds for IRI values.
 States will be required to collect data for the complementary distress metrics starting in 2020, which will be incorporated into future performance monitoring.

 MassDOT tracks the condition of Massachusetts' roadways, including all of the Commonwealth's NHS network, through its Pavement Management Program.
 In 2018, MassDOT established performance targets for these NHS pavement condition performance measures, which are shown along with baseline data in Table 4-12.
-As with the NHS bridge condition performance targets, the two-year target reflects conditions as of the end of CY 2019, and the four-year target reflects conditions as of the end of CY 2019, and the four-year target reflects conditions as of the end of CY 2019, and the four-year target reflects conditions as of the end of CY 2021.
-While MassDOT has collected IRI data in past years, these federally required performance measures also require other types of distress data that have not previously been required as part of pavement monitoring programs.11 MassDOT notes that setting targets for these pavement condition measures is challenging given the lack of complete historic data.
+As with the NHS bridge condition performance targets, the two-year target reflects conditions as of the end of CY 2019, and the four-year target reflects conditions as of the end of CY 2021.
+While MassDOT has collected IRI data in past years, these federally required performance measures also require other types of distress data that have not previously been required as part of pavement monitoring programs.
+MassDOT notes that setting targets for these pavement condition measures is challenging given the lack of complete historic data.
 MassDOT's approach when setting target was to use past pavement indicators to identify trends and to set conservative targets, and to revisit its four-year target in in 2020, when more data is available.